junokili/tuktuktours/README.md

 **Project Goals**

-The primary goal of Tuk Tuk Tours is to provide an B2C e-commerce site for selling tours.
+The primary goal of Tuk Tuk Tours is to provide a B2C e-commerce site for selling tours.
 The goal is achieved by providing a site that is fun and compelling, with a unique design that stands out.
-There are a limited number of button clicks between viewing products and purchase The secondary goal is to attract additional visitors to the local area, by publishing interesting information in the form of blogs going beyond what you can just see and do.
+There are a limited number of button clicks between viewing products and purchase.

+The secondary goal is to attract additional visitors to the local area, by publishing interesting information in the form of blogs going beyond what you can just see and do.